What is Prepping and What is a Prepper?

 Prepping, entering the internet age, was seeing a downturn in interest due to an explosion of technology and a deprioritization of government-funded preparedness education.
 The one exception to this was the 9/11 attack, which opened many eyes to terrorism’s expanded reach with globalization.
 Regardless, personal preparedness and ‘prepping’ was not a national priority.

 Ironically, one of the most impactful events for prepping in the modern age has been a TV show about fringe doomsday preppers.

 Doomsday Preppers dropped on February 7, 2011, and became National Geographic Channels’ largest hit putting them firmly on the map of middling cable channels.
 Ratings were through the roof, and the show ran four years before ending prematurely due to the optics associated with giving a voice to the extreme views of the fringe preppers on the show.

 This came to a head when the mother and shooter at the Sandy Hook Elementary Elementary massacre were revealed to be avid preppers.
-Even the smallest of correlations matter when it comes to tragedies like the one that occurred that day, so it’s no wonder that Doomsday Preppers was cancelled and prepping was permanently marred by both the fringe displays on that show and mentally ill mass shooters.
+Even the smallest of correlations matter when it comes to tragedies like the one that occurred that day, so it’s no wonder that Doomsday Preppers was canceled and prepping was permanently marred by both the fringe displays on that show and mentally ill mass shooters.

-Despite the negative publicity in the world today, prepping continues to gain ground when people see it for what it truly is: self sufficiency, survival, and community engagement.
+Despite the negative publicity in the world today, prepping continues to gain ground when people see it for what it truly is: self-sufficiency, survival, and community engagement.